ibmresilient/resilient-community-apps/.scripts/mirror-containers/README.md

 ## mirror-images.sh
-This script is used to copy a select number of container images from the IBM official repository, quay.io, to a customer's private repository.
-It uses local container tools such as `docker` or `podman` to pull containers down from quay.io and then push them to the private repository.
+This script is used to copy a select number of container images from the IBM official registry, quay.io, to a customer's private registry.
+It uses local container tools such as `docker` or `podman` to pull containers down from quay.io and then push them to the private registry.
 Two additional files are used to control the behavior of the script:
 * repo_quay.conf - a list of container names and versions, one per line, to replicate.
 The format of a line is:
    `container_name:x.x.x` where `x.x.x` is the tagged version.